josefranciscomunozespinosa/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/Docker Class Exercise/README.md

 ### Step 1: Hello Docker World
 1. `git clone https://github.com/spring-guides/gs-spring-boot-docker.git`
+2. Create a new git repository and copy the folder `gs-spring-boot-docker/complete` in to your new git project
-2. Import the project into IntelliJ.
+4. Import the project into IntelliJ.
-3. If you read the Readme.adoc file you can follow the complete instructions to implement it from scrach.
+5. If you read the Readme.adoc file (from teh gs-spring-boot-docker imported project) you can follow the complete instructions to implement it from scrach.
 You should take the `Application.java` file from this folder and put it into the `src/` in your project.
 (But everithing is already done in the `complete` folder but with different message.
-Update it with your name in the `gs-spring-boot-docker/complete/src/../Application.java`)
+Update it with your name in the `your_project/src/../Application.java`)
-5. In your terminal, go to `gs-spring-boot-docker/complete`.
+6. In your terminal, go to your project folder.
 Run from the command line:`./mvnw package && java -jar target/spring-boot-docker-complete-0.0.1-SNAPSHOT.jar`
-6. Go to localhost:8080 to see your personaliced "Hello Docker World" message.
+7. Go to localhost:8080 to see your personaliced "Hello Docker World" message.
 In my case "Hola Jose Francisco.
 Bienvenido al mundo docker!!!"

 ### Step 2: Containerize It
 1. Put the `Dockerfile` in this folder into your application.